hzeller/rpi-rgb-led-matrix/README.md

 <a href="img/adafruit-64x64-back.jpg"><img src="img/adafruit-64x64-back.jpg" height="80px"></a>

-If the direct connection does not work, you need to send it through a free level converter of the Adafruit HAT.
+If the direct connection does not work, you need to send it through a free level converter of the Adafruit HAT/Bonnet.
 Since all unused inputs are grounded with traces under the chip, this involves lifting a leg from the HCT245 (figure out a free bus driver from the schematic).
 If all of the above makes sense to you, you have the Ninja level to do it!